 Martha grew up making pottery with her mother and her siblings.
 She still makes pottery with her siblings and has also passed the art on to her son, Erik Fender.

 Martha has been an active potter since 1970.
-She continues to do both black on black and classic red pottery as well as polychrome and a couple more modern styles.
-She has earned 1st, 2nd, and 3rd Place ribbons at Santa Fe Indian Market and Eight Northern Pueblos Indian Arts and Crafts Show.
+She continues to do both black-on-black and classic red pottery as well as polychrome and a couple more modern styles.
+She has earned First, Second, and Third Place ribbons at Santa Fe Indian Market and Eight Northern Pueblos Indian Arts and Crafts Show.